vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

       // Product quote name (string)
       quoteName: "tEuro",

-      // The number of decimal places implied by the settlement data (such as price) emitted by the settlement oracle (int64 as integer)
+      // The number of decimal places implied by the settlement price emitted by the settlement oracle (int64 as integer)
-      settlementDataDecimals: 5,
+      settlementPriceDecimals: 5,

       // The oracle spec describing the oracle data of settlement price (object)
       oracleSpecForSettlementPrice: {